CenterForAssessment/NCME_2022_Demonstration/README.md

 The four demonstrations are described below linking to their individual repos and presentations:

-### Building and Distributing an R package using GitHub
+### Using GitHub to building and distribe R packages

 Perhaps the greatest strength of [R](https://cran.r-project.org/) is its extensibility, with the ability to expand base R in innumerable ways.
 Although building your first R package can be a daunting task, doing so